 In addition to local search results, the patent tells us that these known for terms can be used in other ways, such as within search results as well.
 The patent is:

 Assigning terms of interest to an entity

 Invented by Jason Lee, Tamara I. Stern, Gregory J. Donaker, and Sasha J. Blair-Goldensohn

 The subject matter of this specification can be embodied in, among other things, a method that includes identifying resources relating to an entity, where each resource includes multiple terms and is included in a corpus of resources relating to multiple entities.

-Candidate terms from the resources for potentially associating with the entity and a category associated with the entity are identified.
+Candidate terms from the resources for associating the entity and a category associated with the entity are identified.
 A relative frequency of the candidate terms in the identified resources is compared to a frequency of the candidate terms associated with other entities.
-Each of the candidate terms is weighted, for example, based on a source of the candidate term and the relative frequency of the candidate term.
+Each candidate term is weighted based on the source of the candidate term and the relative frequency of the candidate term.

 A weighted frequency of each candidate term is calculated based on the weights, and candidate terms are selected as representative terms for the entity based on the weighted frequency.

 How Known for Terms Associated with an Entity are Identified

 Several web pages about a local business, or a person, or a place or other entity may have terms extracted from them that might potentially be associated with that entity.
 For instance, as we see in the local search result above for Red Truck Bakery, one of the terms associated with the bakery is “Granola.”

 - A category associated with the entity is determined (Red Truck Bakery is in the category of Bakeries, for example)